ernesto03/powerplantenergycalculator/README.md

 example: "500", "13.4", "460", "gasfired", "tj1, etc..

-**Only the values of the following keys can be changed: "load", "wind", "gas", "kerosine", "co2", "efficiency", "pmin", "pmax".**
+**Only the VALUES of the following keys can be changed: "load", "wind", "gas", "kerosine", "co2", "efficiency", "pmin", "pmax".**

 ```json
 {